forethoughtde/fb-messenger/README.md

 Once you installed styled-components and you have your Sass variables in JS, you can start refactoring your application.

 Current styles, which are being mapped to our components via classes, can be found in the index.css file (Sass is being compiled to CSS) which is being imported to the `src/index.js` file.
 The goal of the refactoring is to migrate those `src/index.js` styles into styled-components.
+Let's start by migrating the styles from two components into styled-components.

-- To get started, uncomment the `AppWrapper` component in `src/components/App.js`.
+- The first component, uncomment the `AppWrapper` component in `src/components/App.js`.
 Follow the comments in that file to get more tips.
-- Refactor the styles from the `src/components/Layout/Avatar.js` component into styled-components
+- The second component is more interesting since you can use some conditional rendering in the CSS (meaning using props in your styles).
+Refactor the styles from the `src/components/Layout/Avatar.js` component into styled-components.

 ## Bonus exercise